Country selection

 Definition of Sponsor

-As per the ECReg and the BioequivTrial (which amends Appendix I of the ClinDrugTrialGCP), the sponsor is defined as an individual, entity, or organization that takes responsibility for the initiation, management, and/or financing of a clinical trial.
-(Note: The ClinDrugTrialGCP and the BioequivTrial also refer to the sponsor as “organizations and individuals with clinical reagents” or “donor”.)
+As per the BioequivTrial (which amends Appendix I of the ClinDrugTrialGCP), the sponsor is defined as an organization or individual that owns research drugs, has a need to conduct clinical drug trials, and has a commitment to provide funding for clinical drug trials.
+(Note: The ClinDrugTrialGCP and the BioequivTrial also refer to the sponsor as “organizations and individuals with clinical trial drugs” or “donor”.)

 In addition, per the PharmLaw-VNM, the sponsor may select a qualified contract research organization (CRO) (also known as a research support organization in Vietnam) to run the clinical trial.
 The ClinTrialSup defines a CRO as an organization with the legal status to operate in the field of clinical trial research support and that is staffed with appropriately qualified personnel.